Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/SetUp.md

 ## Possible issues
-If the emulator doesn't start with no warnings this could be because virtualization is turned off in the bios.
-Here is a guide on how to turn this on https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968#:~:text=ON%20the%20System.-,Press%20F2%20key%20at%20startup%20BIOS%20Setup.,changes%20and%20Reboot%20into%20Windows.
+If the emulator doesn't start and gives no warnings this could be because virtualization is turned off in the bios.
+Here is a [guide](https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968#:~:text=ON%20the%20System.-,Press%20F2%20key%20at%20startup%20BIOS%20Setup.,changes%20and%20Reboot%20into%20Windows) on how to turn this on.